 March 17th curriculum meeting: Please come with advantages and drawbacks of both proposed formats for the concentration requirement.

 Native Cases Institute: Registration open.
 June 25-26 at Little Creek.
-Let me know if you need the registration information again.
+Let Mike know if you need the registration information again.

 Requests for Summer Institutes are out (due March 9) and so will be submitting a proposal for us to host an institute on the MPA program to obtain community feedback.
 If you would like to assist/sponsor, let Mike know.
 (Meghan and Mike will work on Summer Institute together.)